rathaumons/pyppbox/docs/examples/example_12.rst

-Example 12: Use a Supported Module Directly
+Example 12: Use a supported module directly
 ===========================================

 - **Description**: Use a supported detector/tracker/reider directly in your code.